patricialmd/step-count-analysis/README.md

 ## Key Findings
-**1. Does weather really affect activity?**
+**1. Does weather really affect her activity?**
-* **Yes**, **humidity** has the strongest impact (r=-0.243), causing 27% reduction (1,732 fewer steps) on high humidity days (>75%)
+* Yes, humidity has the strongest impact (r=-0.243, p<0.0001).
+High humidity days (>75% measured at 9am) result in 27% less activity (1,732 fewer steps)
-* Warm seasons (Spring/Summer) show 43% more activity than Autumn/Winter (nearly 2,000 extra steps per day)
+* Warm seasons matter significantly (p<0.0001).
+Spring/Summer show 43% more activity than Autumn/Winter (1,998 extra steps per day)
-* Rain shows a trend toward fewer steps but is not statistically significant
+* Rain shows a trend but not statistically significant (p=0.1099).
+Dry days average 538 more steps (9.9% increase)
-* Windier days show 16% higher step countss show 16% higher step counts
+* Wind is surprising (p=0.0117).
+Days with wind gusts >31 km/h show 16% higher step counts (832 more steps) - wind doesn't deter walking
+* Temperature variability helps (p=0.0189).
+Days with larger temperature swings (>10.3°C between min and max temp) see 13% more activity (775 extra steps)

-**2. Are weekends less active?**
+**2. Are her weekends less active?**
-* **Yes, weekends are less active.** Saturday is the worst day (4,887 steps average)
-* Weekdays average 760 more steps (14.6% increase) compared to weekends
+* Yes, her weekends are significantly less active (p=0.0367).
+Weekdays average 760 more steps (14.6% increase)
+* Saturday is the worst day at 4,887 steps average
-* Monday is the best day (7,318 steps average)
+* Monday is the best day at 7,318 steps average which is 50% more than Saturday
+* Day of week patterns are significant (p=0.0019), which means routine and structure drive activity more than individual choice

 **3. How much does temperature and humidity matter?**
-* **Humidity matters most**.
-There is 27% reduction in activity on high humidity days (>75%)
+* Humidity matters most of all weather variables (r=-0.243, p<0.0001).
+High humidity (>75% at 9am) causes 27% reduction in activity
-* Morning temperature shows positive correlation (r=0.199)
+* Morning temperature shows positive correlation (r=0.199 with temp_9am), suggesting cooler mornings encourage walking
-* When daily temperatures vary by more than 10.3°C, activity increases by 13%
-* Comfortable weather (15-25°C, no rain) leads to more walking

-**4. Additional finding:**
+* Temperature range matters (p=0.0189).
+Days with >10.3°C variation see 13% more steps
+* "Comfortable" weather doesn't guarantee activity (p=0.0611, not significant).
+Days with ideal conditions (15-25°C max temp, no rain) surprisingly showed fewer steps than uncomfortable days - suggesting routine matters more than perfect weather

+**4. Seasonal and monthly patterns**
+* Active day success varies dramatically by season (p=0.0001): Summer 66.7%, Spring 60.3%, Autumn 41.5%, Winter 35.9% of days reach 5,000+ steps
+* Monthly differences are significant (p<0.0001).
+November peaks at 7,429 steps while June bottoms out at 4,405 steps - a 68% difference
+* Clear seasonal divide: Oct-Feb average 6,001-7,429 steps vs Mar-Sep average 4,405-5,218 steps

+**5. Critical trend:**
-* Activity is declining over time (ρ=-0.377, p<0.0001) - significant downward trend over 360 days
+* Activity is declining significantly over time (ρ=-0.377, p<0.0001).
+Over the 360-day period, there's a consistent downward trend in daily steps requiring urgent intervention

 ## Code
-See step_count_analysis.ipynb for full analysis including data cleaning, feature engineering, 12 statistical hypothesis tests, and 20 interactive visualisations (time series, correlation heatmaps, 3D plots, violin plots)
+See stepcount_analysis.ipynb for full analysis including data cleaning, feature engineering, 12 statistical hypothesis tests, and 20 interactive visualisations (time series, correlation heatmaps, 3D plots, violin plots)

 ## Practical Takeaways
-Looking at a year of my mom's walking data revealed some surprises and gave us a clear action plan.
+Looking at a year of my mom's walking data revealed some surprises and gave us a clear action plan:
 **Fix the weekend gap**: Weekends lag by 760 steps.
 We're planning Saturday morning walks or weekend activities that naturally involve more movement.

 **Prepare for winter**: With June averaging just 4,405 steps, we're lining up indoor alternatives before winter hits: shopping centres, indoor tracks, or home walking videos.